 Blue Mountain is a perfect fire tower climb in the Adirondacks for beginners (pending conditions, of course) and experienced hikers alike.
 Be aware though, there are some steep sections on this hiking route.
-The mountain is also just up the road from the excellent Adirondack Museum, which makes it appealing to families and others interested in soaking up some Adirondack knowledge.
+The mountain is also just up the road from the excellent Adirondack Experience Museum, which makes it appealing to families and others interested in soaking up some Adirondack knowledge.
 It can get very crowded on summer and fall weekends, so plan accordingly if you're looking to avoid the crowds.Download Trail Map

 The beginning of the hike follows an old access road that makes for easier hiking, but the trail quickly starts to climb, crossing a pleasant stream along the way.
 Near 1.5 miles the climbing becomes steep as the trail takes you over some rock slabs.
 You’ll want to use some caution on this part of the climb as the open rock can be quite slippery, especially when wet or during the descent.
 The trail then levels out as it opens up onto a ridge, following the ridge along to the fire tower at the summit.